epic-hacks/epic-hacks-surviv.io/README.md

 6. 🎚 __Smart Switch__ - the BEST weapon switcher you've ever seen.
 Switches the weapons depending on the range to the enemy, QQ's single weapons to remove the slowdown after shot, swithes if run out of ammo.
 7. 👾 __Spin Bot__ - spins as fast as You can't.

-Since we are not officially released yet, [head up with any discussion here](https://github.com/epic-hacks/epic-hacks-surviv.io/issues/1).
+If you found any bugs or want to suggest a feature, [head up with any discussion here](https://github.com/epic-hacks/epic-hacks-surviv.io/issues).

-Therefore no download is currently available.
-Stay updated.

 ![Promo image](img/promo.png)